bozonx/stt-gateway-microservice/n8n-nodes-bozonx-stt-gateway-microservice/README.md

   Default: `api/v1`.
 Appended to the Gateway URL.
 Leading/trailing slashes are ignored.

 - **Audio URL** (string, required)
-  Public HTTPS URL to the audio file.
+  Public HTTP(S) URL to the audio file.

 - **Provider** (options, optional)
   Speech-to-text provider.
 If omitted, the microservice uses its default provider.
 Available: `assemblyai`.